Dental veneers are restorations made of thin, wafer-like material which is placed over a single tooth or multiple teeth.

-The process for getting veneers is straightforward and non invasive and it can be done over two or three visits depending on the type of veneers and your dental history.
+The dental veneers process is straightforward and non-invasive and can be completed over two or three visits, depending on the type of veneers chosen and your dental history.

-Dental veneers usually come in two different materials – composite resin or porcelain:
+Dental veneers are made of one of two materials – composite resin or porcelain.

-- Composite resin veneers: These are the least costly option for dental veneers.
-Composite resin veneers can often be placed in a single visit by your dentist so they are also a fast solution.
-Because the resin is not as hardwearing as porcelain they can be prone to chipping.
-Composite resin veneers are applied a layer at a time and then hardened under a light.
-They are shaped carefully by your dentist for a natural look and the colour is matched to your existing teeth.
-Composite veneers require a little more maintenance than porcelain veneers and they tend to wear out within four to eight years.
+Composite resin veneers: composite veneers are the least expensive option in dental veneers.
+Composite resin veneers can often be placed in a single visit by your dentist, so they offer a fast solution.
+As the resin is not as hardwearing as porcelain, however, they can be prone to chipping.
+Composite resin veneers are applied one layer at a time, then hardened under a special light.
+They are shaped carefully by your dentist for a natural look, and the colour is matched to your existing teeth.
+Composite veneers require slightly more maintenance than porcelain veneers and usually need replacing within four to eight years.

-It’s important to be aware that veneers are a cosmetic solution, not a therapeutic one.
-For your veneers to work you’ll need to have healthy teeth underneath.
+Veneers are a cosmetic solution, not a therapeutic one.
+For your veneers procedure to be successful, you must have healthy teeth underneath.

-Veneers won’t fix an existing problem with your teeth so you’ll need to have any other dental work (fillings, alignment etc.) done before your veneers are placed to avoid further issues.
+Veneers won’t remedy an existing problem with your teeth, so if you require important dental work such as fillings orthodontic work, you’ll need to have this completed before your veneers are placed.

-Veneers are suitable for most people but if you grind your teeth (bruxism) your dentist may recommend you find another solution as you could potentially chip, break or even detach your veneers completely from your teeth.
+Veneers are suitable for most people; however, if you grind your teeth (bruxism) your dentist may recommend another solution as you could potentially chip, break or even detach your veneers from your teeth.